Brauckhoff/biopixR/joss/paper.md

 the analysis of microparticles in diverse scientific disciplines.

-The `shapeFeatures()` function is capable of extracting shape-related information from detected objects and grouping them using the SOM (Self-Organizing Map) algorithm [@kohonen].
+The `shapeFeatures()` function is capable of extracting shape-related information from detected objects and grouping them using the SOM algorithm [@kohonen].
 The central function of `biopixR` is `imgPipe()`, which performs object detection and applies individual filters.
+This pipeline integrates all the fundamental procedures for comprehensive analysis into a single function.
-Furthermore, it is capable of processing multiple color channels, such as the analysis of dual-color microbeads.
-The integration of this function within the dependency network and its interaction with other functions is illustrated in
-\autoref{fig:Dependency}.
-This function serves as a comprehensive pipeline for image analysis, offering various of selectable functions:
+The user is required to provide the input image and select the appropriate detection methods in order to gain insights into the specific objectives present in the image.
+Furthermore, the user has the option to customize their workflow with individual filters.
+In addition, the function is capable of processing multiple color channels, such as the analysis of dual-color microbeads.
+The integration of this function within the dependency network and its interaction with other functions is illustrated in \autoref{fig:Dependency}.
+This function serves as a comprehensive pipeline for image analysis, offering a variety of selectable functions:

 * `importImage()`, joins import function of the `imager` [@imager] and `magick` [@magick] packages.
 * `edgeDetection()`, a combination of a Canny edge detector and gap filling [@imager],
-* `objectDetection()`, detects objects in an image by identifying their coordinates,
+* `objectDetection()`, detects objects in an image by edge detection or thresholding,
 * `sizeFilter()`, eliminates objects that exceed or fall below a certain size threshold,
 * `proximityFilter()`, filters objects that are in proximity,
 * `resultAnalytics()`, summarizes the extracted features in a clear and concise manner.